Based in the San Francisco Bay Area, Toyota Ventures is Toyota’s first standalone early-stage venture capital firm.

 Jennifer Haroon is an experienced operator, executive and board member.
-She is currently an executive-in-residence at Greylock Partners.
-Previously, she was chief operating officer and interim chief financial officer at Nauto, responsible for teams as diverse as finance, data analytics, business operations, people and talent, customer support & installation, international sales, business development, and PR and communications.
+She is currently the chief financial officer at Standard Cognition.
+Previously she was an executive-in-residence at Greylock Partners and prior to that, the chief operating officer and interim chief financial officer at Nauto, responsible for teams as diverse as finance, data analytics, business operations, people and talent, customer support & installation, international sales, business development, and PR and communications.

 Before Nauto, Jennifer was the head of business operations for the Google Self-driving Car Project (now Waymo), focusing on strategy and business development.
 She also spent six years at Google, working on CSquared, a wholesale metro fiber optic network business in Sub-Saharan Africa, as well as many of Google’s early health-related initiatives.

 Prior to Google, Jennifer was a project leader at Boston Consulting Group and an equity research associate at Thomas Weisel Partners.
 She received her bachelor of science degree from Duke University and her master’s in business administration from Haas School of Business at University of California, Berkeley.